 - In one scene, Caesar is shown handling a 3D puzzle of the Statue of Liberty, in reference to the the original ending.

-- The gorilla Buck is named after Buck Kartalian who played Julius the gorilla and another gorilla, Frank, from the original version of this film.
+- The gorilla Buck is named after Buck Kartalian who played Julius the gorilla and another gorilla, Frank, from Conquest of the Planet of the Apes (1972).

-- One of the female chimps is "Cornelia", named for Dr. Cornelius and Dr. Zira of the original.
+- One of the female chimps is "Cornelia", named for Dr. Cornelius of the original.

-- The gray, hairless chimpanzee Rocket, who is Caesar's right-hand man, is named after Norman Rockett, the set decorator of the original '68 _ Planet of the Apes (1968)_.
+- The gray, hairless chimpanzee Rocket, who is Caesar's right-hand man, is named after Norman Rockett, the set decorator of the original.

 - The lab worker who cares for the chimps is named Franklin, a nod to director Franklin J. Schaffner.